taosdata/TDengine/docs/en/13-orgs/sso-azure-ad/index.md

    1. In the top organization drop-down selection box, select the organization that has the Azure AD SSO tag.
    2. Click the "Users" menu on the left, then click "Add new user" button.
    3. In the pop-up box, fill in the contact email address configured by the user you added in the Azure organization in the previous step.
 The new user will then receive an email to activate their TDengine Cloud account.
-   4. Notify users to activate their account to join your TDengine Cloud organization using Azure AD SSO.
+   4. Notify the user to activate their account to join your TDengine Cloud organization using Azure AD SSO.